Updated: Mar 19

-Traditional marketing had us creating huge ad campaigns at really expensive prices.
-Today, with social media, programmatic ad marketing and search engine marketing, running digital ad campaigns is significantly cheaper but arguably more difficult.
+Traditional advertising had us creating huge ad campaigns at really expensive prices.
+Today, with social media marketing, programmatic ad marketing and search engine marketing, running digital ad campaigns is significantly cheaper but arguably more difficult.

 In the digital space, your ads are placed among massive amounts of content.
+That means that your ads will be competing content shared by family, friends and other brands.
 It's a competition for your audience's time and attention.
-Attention that is divided among you, their friends, their family and other brands.
-Your ad needs to stop your target audience hot on their scrolling tracks and be engaging enough to divert their attention.
+Your ad there needs to stop your target audience hot on their scrolling tracks and be engaging enough to divert their attention.

 Creating great ads requires you to understand the basic workings of the digital spaces you will be advertising in coupled with deeply knowing your target consumer and some consumer psychology.